About us

 -

-There are numerous risk factors for discrimination, sexual harassment, and abuse of power in the cultural sector.
-Every organization should work preventively and take active measures to create safe and equitable workplaces.
+There are many risk factors for discrimination, sexual harassment, and abuse of power in the cultural sector.
+Every organization should take preventive action and implement active measures to create safe and equitable workplaces.

 -